lukaszcz/coqhammer/CONTRIBUTING.md

    general parameterised function.

 5. Try to make commits which include only things directly relevant to what you're changing.
-Do not make changes which do nothing (don't change the behaviour of the code), unless your commit is explicitly about refactoring (cleaning up) code.
+Do not make changes which do nothing (which don't change the behaviour of the code), unless your commit is explicitly about refactoring (cleaning up) code.
 Avoid including outcommented code, changes of parameters you just used for debugging, hardcoded paths, etc.

    **Hint**: use `git diff` to review your changes before committing.